supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ![[Guidelines to GATE-CS-20241216220734994.webp]]

-- For checking the validity of an argument and consistency of a set of proportions is the same, except for validity of argument has the additional step  that the conclusion has been made to be false.
+- For checking the validity of an argument,
+	- when premises are true, then conclusion have to be true.
+	- when conclusion is false, then premises have to be false.
 - To put it simply, $A_{1}, A_{2}, \cdots, A_{n} \to C$, in this $T \to F$ should not occur.
+- For checking if a set of premises are consistent, then try to make it true at least once.

 - If some propositional expression has been given, it has either of the two truth values.
 Look at an expression in an proposition point of view.
 - In case of implications in a verification of tautology for a propositional expression, validity of argument method can be used.